foodsnacker/htmlfive-container/README.md

 # htmlfive-container 0.0.1

 A set of container-apps for several platforms.
-With this toolset, you can display a fullscreen HTML-page inside a lightweight-App.
+With this toolset, you can display a fullscreen HTML-page inside a lightweight-App under GPL 3.0 for academic, private and commercial projects.

-Dual licensed:
-- GPL 3.0 for academic and private projects
-- licence to be decided for commercial projects

 Currently supported: